 $ reboot

-Now you can go to wingbit dashboard register, create a new station and on the bottom of the Station page, you will find a curl line to execute on your Pi for installation.
+Now you can go to wingbit dashboard register, create a new station, then on the bottom of the Station page, select your station to install and you will find a curl line to execute on your Pi for installation.
 This will make the whole installation, including the dependencies.

 $ sudo su